gofractally/psibase/doc/psidk/src/run-infrastructure/cli/psinode.md

 - `--http-timeout` *seconds*

   tells psinode how long to wait before closing an idle connection.
+The value is in seconds unless it has an explicit unit symbol.
+A value of `inf` means that connections will never time out.

 ### TLS Options